fkr4eng/stafo/data/templates/prompt01_template.md

 The following Complex Formalized Statements are allowed:

-- // This Complex Formalized Statement serves to model parts of the text which update (e.g. generalize) earlier statements
-- Amend definition of <arg1>:
-    - replace <arg1> by <arg2>

 - // The following starts a definition statement which can contain either one OR or one AND block.
-Such blocks can be nested which is represented by their indentation level
+Such blocks can be nested which is represented by their indentation level.
+Each condition may be preceded by NOT to indicate the negation of the following condition.
 - <arg1> has the definition:
     - // the following starts an OR-block, i.e. a block of an arbitrary number of conditions which are linked by logical OR
     - OR